 When compared to M1 Finance, Stash’s fee and pricing structure is a bit more complicated.

-Like M1 Finance, Stash doesn’t charge commissions or trading fees and their general account maintenance fees are relatively low.
+Like M1 Finance, Stash has no add-on commission fees7 and their general account maintenance fees are relatively low.
 The only notable fees at the time of writing include a $75 charge per account for any outgoing ACAT transfers as well as a $5 monthly charge if you want paper statements instead of electronic ones.

 Besides that, however, all Stash accounts require a subscription plan.
-The company currently offers three subscription plans for various investment goals.
+The company currently offers two subscription plans for various investment goals.
 These include:

-- Stash Growth – For $3 a month, Stash Growth offers all of the features of Stash Beginner, plus the ability to open Roth or traditional IRAs.
+- Stash Growth – For $3 a month, Stash Growth offers the ability to open Roth or traditional IRAs.
 You also get personalized retirement advice with this plan.

-- Stash+ – For comprehensive investing tools, Stash+ includes everything in Stash Growth plus access to custodial accounts and 2x the rewards with the Stock-Back Card.
+- Stash+ – For comprehensive investing tools, Stash+ includes everything in Stash Growth plus access to custodial accounts and 2x7 the rewards with the Stock-Back® Card.
 You also get enhanced research tools and financial advice, all for $9 per month.

 See Also: 7 Best Micro-Investing Apps